 —Yates McKee, “Of Survival: Climate Change and Uncanny Landscape in the Photography of Subhankar Banerjee”, in Impasses of the Post–Global: Theory in the Era of Climate Change, Vol. 2, ed.
 Henry Sussman (Open Humanities Press, 2012)

-He has given many interviews including, Democracy Now! with Amy Goodman and Juan Gonzalez (2012), Think Radio with Krys Boyd (KERA—NPR Dallas/Fort Worth) (2011), If You Love This Planet with Dr. Helen Caldicott (2011), IdentityTheory.com with Alexandra Tursi (2010), Democracy Now! with Amy Goodman in Copenhagen during the UN COP15 climate change conference (2009), Institute of Physics: Once A Physicist (2008), and WBUR–NPR On–Point with Tom Ashbrook (2003).
+Subhankar’s many media interviews include, The Real News Network with Jaisal Noor (2013), Democracy Now! with Amy Goodman and Juan Gonzalez (2012), Think Radio with Krys Boyd (KERA—NPR Dallas/Fort Worth) (2011), If You Love This Planet with Dr. Helen Caldicott (2011), IdentityTheory.com with Alexandra Tursi (2010), Democracy Now! with Amy Goodman in Copenhagen during the UN COP15 climate change conference (2009), Institute of Physics: Once A Physicist (2008), and WBUR–NPR On–Point with Tom Ashbrook (2003).
 His stories have been featured in multiple television productions, including LinkTV’s “Refuge at Risk” (2003), Pittsburgh’s WQED “Arctic Warrior” (2007), and Sundance Channel’s series “Big Ideas for A Small Planet,” season 1, episode Create (2007).
-Profile stories about his work have appeared in many publications—in Pratidin by Professor Nabaneeta Dev Sen (in Bengali READ ONLINE 2007), Vanity Fair by Ingrid Sischy (DECEMBER 2003), The Seattle Times Sunday Magazine by Lynda V. Mapes (MARCH 21, 2004), Seattle Post–Intelligencer by Regina Hackett (JUNE 25, 2005), livemint:The Wall Street Journal, India, by Ananda Banerjee (AUGUST 5, 2012), and The Telegraph, Kolkata, India, by G. S. Mudur (APRIL 14, 2013).
+Profile stories about his work have appeared in many publications—in Pratidin by Nabaneeta Dev Sen (in Bengali READ ONLINE 2007), Vanity Fair by Ingrid Sischy (DECEMBER 2003), The Seattle Times Sunday Magazine by Lynda V. Mapes (21 MARCH 2004), Seattle Post–Intelligencer by Regina Hackett (25 JUNE 2005), livemint:The Wall Street Journal, India, by Ananda Banerjee (5 AUGUST 2012), The Telegraph, Kolkata, India, by G. S. Mudur (14 APRIL 2013), and the India Abroad by Monali Sarkar (30 AUGUST 2013).

-For the latest news on books, essays, lectures and exhibitions please visit the NEWS page on this site.
+For the latest news on books, essays, interviews and exhibitions, please visit the NEWS page on this site.